Memory Card Reader for Laptop: Get Your Data

 Accessing and Transferring Files

-Once recognized, your memory card behaves just like any other storage drive.
+Once recognized, your memory card functions like any other storage drive.
 You can:

 • Drag and Drop: Simply drag files and folders from the memory card to your desired location on your laptop (e.g., your Pictures or Documents folder) and vice-versa.